 - A Process for Redressing Grievances

-The fact is, the major NYC jazz clubs like the Blue Note, Iridium, Village Vanguard, Dizzy’s Club Coca Cola, The Jazz Standard, and Birdland can afford to do right by the musicians who bring patrons through their doors.
+The fact is, the major NYC jazz clubs like the Blue Note, Iridium, Village Vanguard, Dizzy’s Club Coca Cola, Jazz Standard, and Birdland can afford to do right by the musicians who bring patrons through their doors.
 The New York City musicians’ union, AFM, Local 802 wants to work with these clubs to ensure that musicians receive fair treatment.
 We need to convince the clubs that this is an important issue that affects hundreds of musicians annually.

 If you want to help, we ask that you sign the Justice for Jazz Artists Campaign petition, and tell your friends to do the same!
 To sign the J4JA petition or sent a letter to clubs, click here.

 Fairness!
 Dignity!
 Respect!
 Now’s The Time!